 Prokera: Renewal for Damaged Eyes

-The Cavanaugh Eye Center doctors have access to the most up-to-date amniotic membrane technology
+Cavanaugh Eye Center doctors have access to PROKERA, the most up-to-date amniotic membrane technology

 What is PROKERA?

-Helps the eye heal: The amniotic membrane tissue in PROKERA has natural anti-inflammatory and anti-scarring properties that help damaged eye surfaces heal faster.
-Eyes treated with PROKERA have quicker healing, less pain, less scarring, and less inflammation.
+Helps the eye heal: The amniotic membrane tissue has natural anti-inflammatory and anti-scarring properties that help damaged eye surfaces heal faster.
+Eyes have quicker healing, less pain, less scarring, and less inflammation.

 Protects the eye surface: The amniotic membrane in PROKERA is thin and clear, similar to the tissue on the surface of your eye and provides protection while you heal.